fjantunen/sev1/index.md

 ⚙️ Configuration drift: Small, undocumented config changes stack into big surprises.

-> 🔑 **Key takeaway:** Core reliability events aren't about predicting the future, they're about having a mental map. 🗄 Databases, 🌐 networks, ⏪ rollbacks, ✈️ migrations, ☁ third parties, 🔑 certs, ⚙️ configs.
+> 🔑 **Key Takeaway:** Core reliability events aren't about predicting the future, they're about having a mental map. 🗄 Databases, 🌐 networks, ⏪ rollbacks, ✈️ migrations, ☁ third parties, 🔑 certs, ⚙️ configs.
 If you start with these in mind, you reduce flailing, frame the investigation, and buy time for the team to dig deeper.

 #### 🧠⏱️ Decision Making Under Pressure: The OODA Loop (and Its Failure Modes)